vynguyen4mission96-hue/Java-coding-practices/README.md

-This repository contains my programming assignments, which I have shared publicly on GitHub.
+This repository contains my programming assignments which I have shared publicly on GitHub.
 Feel free to try